-Next, clone B tries to push its changes to the original repository, but this not allowed, because it could result in inconsistencies in the VCS, once commits from clone A were never tested together with commits from clone B. To allow clone B to push its changes, it is necessary to first pull commits 4’, 5’ and 6’ from the original repository, merging them in the clone B workspace, resulting in the scenario shown in Figure 6.
+Next, clone B tries to push its changes to the original repository, but this not allowed, because it could result in inconsistencies in the VCS, once commits from clone A were never tested together with commits from clone B. To allow clone B to push its changes, it is necessary to first pull commits 4’, 5’ and 6’ from the original repository, merging them into the clone B workspace, resulting in the scenario shown in Figure 6.
 Notice that, in this case, there is an additional commit, denoted by 5’’.